 We emphasize, however, that only four input images are used, and it would be difficult to improve the results without further assumptions.
-Even a parametric method like that of Lensch et al. [LKG+01] may not perform well in this case, since little more than a Lambertian albedo value could be fit reliably from the four (or less) reflectance samples available at each point.
+Even a parametric method like that of Lensch et al. $[LKG^+01]$ may perform poorly in this case, since little more than a Lambertian albedo value could be fit reliably from the four (or less) reflectance samples available at each point.